 The damages are accumulating and accelerating.
 The British consultancy Carbon Brief recently published an interactive graphic showing the extent to which every section of Earth’s surface has heated to date and is projected to grow even hotter over this century.
 The graphic reveals the amount of global heating in “your” area, yet it only hints at the extent of wildfires, hurricanes, drought, extreme weather and ecosystem collapse resulting directly from planetary heating.
-The same can be said of a useful August 2020 report from the Environmental Defense Fund that calculated a 4-fold increase in the annual cost of U.S. fires, tropical storms, floods, droughts and crop freezes attributable to climate change.
-(Inside Climate News has a useful summary.)
+The same can be said of a 2020 report from the Environmental Defense Fund that calculated a 4-fold increase in the annual cost of U.S. fires, tropical storms, floods, droughts and crop freezes attributable to climate change.
+(Inside Climate News had a useful summary.)

 Very large and rapid reductions in the United States’ and other nations’ carbon emissions are essential to avoid runaway climate destabilization and minimize severe weather events, inundation of coastal cities, spread of diseases, loss of forests, failure of agriculture and water supply, infrastructure destruction, forced migrations, political upheavals and international conflict.

 A robust tax on carbon pollution will create powerful incentives inducing policy-makers and individuals to reduce carbon emissions through conservation, substitution and innovation.